SAT / ACT Prep Online Guides and Tips

 Maximum SAT Score on Math

-According to the charts above, to get an 800 on the Math section of the SAT, you have to get all 58 questions right for a perfect raw score of 800.
-Occasionally, a 57 might cut it, but this won't be the same for all tests, so assume you need a perfect 58.
+According to our estimates, to get an 800 on the Math section of the SAT, you have to get all 44 questions right.

 This means that when you study, you're aiming for perfection.
 Figure out which types of questions you tend to miss.
 Maybe you struggle with a certain topic, such as slopes or fractions.
 Or perhaps you often get tripped up on grid-in questions (the ones where you have to provide an answer).